 This work in Pune has, since 1982, been supported by the Karuna Trust a British charity founded by the late Ven Sangharakshita, who, as young man seeking to work for the good of Buddhism, based mainly in Kalimpong, in the Himalayan foothills, met Dr Ambedkar three times, including shortly before his conversion (3).
 Since 2005, this work led by Karunadeepa has also been supported by two NGOs with an Australian connection.
 These NGOs (BODHI and BODHI Australia) were co-founded by Colin Butler and his late wife Susan, in 1989.
 Since then, these groups have raised and distributed about A$0.5M to partners in six countries in Asia, mostly in India.
 The acronym means Benevolent Organisation for Development, Health and Insight.
 BODHI Australia also helps to support the Aryaloka Education Society, a Dalit-led NGO, based in Nagpur, which teaches basic computing skills, mostly to young women from poor villages.

-In this talk, Karunadeepa, during her first visit to Australia, will discuss some of the activities of the Bahujan Hitay Pune Project.
-Four members of BODHI Australia’s committee, in addition to Karunadeepa, are attending the whole conference, and they hope to learn from and gain inspiration and encouragement from other individuals or NGOs engaged in similar development work.
+Four members of BODHI Australia’s committee (and possibly Karunadeepa) are attending the whole conference, and they hope to learn from and gain inspiration and encouragement from other individuals or NGOs engaged in similar development work.

 Whether or not there is a future life, we believe that the creation of good karma is important to try to reduce suffering, in this life.
 In our understanding of Buddhism, core values are compassion (karuna) and wisdom (panna or prajna), while the first Noble truth refers to the reality of suffering, not only of the perceiver, but also of others – human, animal and even Nature herself.